dalimeeting/dalimeeting.github.io/_posts/2017-04-20-fairness-and-privacy.md

   start: "12:15"
   end: "13:00"
   abstract: "Algorithmic decision making is ubiquitous across a wide variety of online as well as offline services.
 However, there is a growing concern that these automated decisions can lead, even in the absence of intent, to a lack of fairness, i.e., their outcomes can disproportionately hurt (or, benefit) particular groups of people sharing one or more sensitive attributes (e.g., race, sex).
 In this talk, I will introduce a flexible mechanism to design fair classifiers by leveraging  a novel intuitive measure of decision boundary (un)fairness.
 I will then show that this mechanism can be easily incorporated into the formulation of several well-known margin based classifiers, without increasing their complexity, and it allows for a fine-grained control on the degree of fairness, often at a small cost in terms of accuracy."
-- title: "Preserving Differential Privacy Between Features in Distributed Estimation"
-  author:
-  - given: Christina
-    family: Heinze-Deml
-  youtube:
-  start: "18:00"
-  end: "18:35"
-  abstract: "Privacy is crucial in many applications of machine learning.
-Legal, ethical and societal issues restrict the sharing of sensitive data making it difficult to learn from datasets that are partitioned between many parties.
-One important instance of such a distributed setting arises when information about each record in the dataset is held by different data owners (the design matrix is "vertically-partitioned").
-In this setting few approaches exist for private data sharing for the purposes of statistical estimation and the classical setup of differential privacy with a "trusted curator" preparing the data does not apply.
-We introduce S-differential privacy which extends single-party differential privacy to the distributed, vertically-partitioned case.
-We then propose a scalable framework for distributed estimation where each party communicates perturbed sketches of their locally held features ensuring S-differential privacy is preserved.
-For L2-penalized supervised learning problems our proposed method has bounded estimation error compared with the optimal estimates obtained without privacy constraints in the non-distributed setting.
-We confirm this empirically on real world and synthetic datasets."
 - title: "Differentially Private Chi-Squared Hypothesis Testing: Goodness of Fit and Independence Testing"
   author:
   - given: Marco